TITLE: Testing Center Coordinator

-Under the direction of Associate Dean of Student Development, coordinates the district-wide GED testing program and other testing services provided by the campus testing office, including placement testing, OSD testing accommodations, make-up testing, contracted testing, etc. Incumbent may direct the work of other office support staff and/or work study and student help.
+Under the direction of Associate Dean of Student Development, coordinates the district-wide GED testing program and other testing services provided by the campus testing office, including placement testing, Office for Students with Disabllities (OSD) testing accommodations, make-up testing, contracted testing, etc. Incumbent may direct the work of other office support staff and/or work study and student help.
 Interpersonal contacts may include students, staff, the public, and/or external organizations.

 - Oversees all day-to-day operations of the Testing Center.
 Works with the supervisor to develop and update services, policies and procedures in response to changing demands.
 Schedules and publicizes services, communicates program policies/procedures to campus and community and maintains integrity of testing environment.